top of page

 Working on Vision Boards

-One woman summed up what many felt:
+One woman beautifully summed up the collective feeling:

 “I forgot what it felt like to be poured into.
 Now I feel full again.”